8- WHY WE NEED TO BE BORN AGAIN

 What will the Bible become in your life?

 D. You'll start to test the promises that God has made to see if He will indeed keep his word.
 And like David you will find God faithful.

 E. You will become a real seeker.

 The more you know of God the more you'll want to know.
 And that yearning for more of God will be with you all your life for God is infinite.

 Psalm 105:4 / Proverbs 18:15 / Luke 11:10

 F. In your love of God's word you'll find prayer spontaneously arising.
 For all prayer is just talking with your "papa".
 Life is constantly throwing you curve balls but now you have someone to bring them to.
 You are not alone living your life!

-Notice in the verses below that King David is literally crying out to God because of his circumstances and then affirming to himself that God is faithful, he is near, everything he says is true and therefore he will be rescued and protected and revived.
-It's a very real, almost disorganized kind of prayer -- but the kind that God loves.
+Notice in the verses below that King David is literally crying out to God because of his circumstances and then affirming to himself that God is faithful, he is near, everything he says is true and therefore he will be rescued, protected, and revived.
+It's a very real --almost disorganized kind of prayer -- but the kind that God loves.